Tofino: A West Coast Weekend

 Breakfast at Rhino Coffee House in Tofino.
 Be tempted by their crazy selection of in-house baked donuts and pastries, (we loved the sugar cinnamon beer and the Pettinger coconut cream donuts, YUM), their delicious coffee, and – trust us – order the breakfast bagel.
 You won’t regret it.

 When you’re done shopping, it’s time for your whale watching trip or your hot springs tour!
 When it came time to pick, we chose the hot springs tour for a couple reasons; visiting Hot Springs Cove has been on our bucket list for a long time, and depending on the season, there’s a good chance you’ll see some whales and wildlife along the way.
-We booked our tour with Ocean Outfitters with their Sea to Sky Package - and we’re so glad we did.
-With this package, Ocean Outfitters takes you on a fun, 1.5 hour boat ride on a covered boat up to Maquinna Provincial Park, where the springs are situated, and a 15 minute, breathtaking flight back.
+We booked our tour with Ocean Outfitters with their Sea to Sky Package – and we’re so glad we did.
+With this package, Ocean Outfitters takes you on a fun, 1.5 hour boat ride on a covered boat up to Maquinna Provincial Park, where the springs are situated.
+After your afternoon at the springs, the Sea to Sky Package includes a breathtaking 15 minute flight with Atleo River Air Service back to Tofino.

 On the boat ride, the guides will do their best to find local wildlife along the way, including sea birds, wolves, otters, seals, and most excitingly, whales.
-We were so lucky to see otters and seals on our journey, and we even stoped to watch a grey whale milling around.
+We were so lucky to see otters and seals on our journey, and we even stopped to watch a grey whale milling around.
 Make sure you book ahead, especially if you’re interested in the Sea to Sky Package!
-You can book your tour and find out what to bring here:
+You can book your tour and find out what to bring here: Hot Springs Cove Tour.

 Hot Springs Cove truly has to be seen to be believed. the rocky outcrops and jagged coastline are stunning on their own, but to sit in perfectly hot water while the rain falls on your head is a dreamlike experience.